 - Customer service: The reason people choose to put their money in a credit union in the first place is that unlike banks, a credit union gives you more personalized attention.
 Because they are so customer-centric, you will likely have better interactions with a credit union than you’ll have with a bank.
 Unlike banks, credit unions are not-for-profit organizations, and thus, they have an incentive to help their members rather than to make money.

 Cons of Getting a Car Loan Through a Credit Union

 - Less experience: Most national banks have hundreds of locations around the country and have dealt with each aspect of the car loan application and service.
 Because there have been more people who have gone before you, you might have an easier time getting common questions answered or issues solved.

 - Harder to access: Credit unions are also typically smaller organizations without the same investment in information technology infrastructure as with many large banks.
 If you want to get a problem solved in the middle of the night or service your own account online, with a bank, it’s more likely that there will be technological solutions in place to solve your issues.

 Best Credit Unions For Car Loans

 Just like any other loan, the actual rate you will get will depend on your credit score, ideal loan amount, down payment, and the length of the loan.
-Here are some great options if you have figured all of that out already:
+Here are some great options with rates accurate as of 2/28/2020: